Services

 collect and transport rainwater to the storage tank.

-Gutters can be semi-circular or rectangular and could be made using: Conduits are pipes or drains that transport rainwater from a catchment or rooftop to a rainwater harvesting system.
+Gutters can be semi-circular or rectangular and could be made using: Conduits are pipelines or drains that carry rainwater from the catchment or rooftop area to the harvesting system.
+Conduits can be of any material like polyvinyl

-Conduits can be made of any readily available material, such as polyvinyl chloride (PVC) or galvanised iron (GI).
+chloride (PVC) or galvanized iron (GI), materials that are commonly available.
 The filter is used to remove suspended pollutants from rainwater collected over roof.
 A filter unit is a

 chamber filled with filtering media such as fibre, coarse sand and gravel